Where To Go Peach Picking near NYC

 Approximately 90 minutes by car from Midtown Manhattan

 Lewin Farms is my family's go-to spot for peach picking on Long Island, and it is notable as the first farm on Long Island's North Fork to allow picking in its orchards.
 Each year, families flock here to pluck berries, vegetables, peaches, and other local specialties.
 Peaches are ready now, and peach picking lasts through mid-September.
+The farm is open during the season every day except Tuesday.
 While you're there, stop at the indoor farm stand and sample the delicious, home-grown, roasted corn on the cob.
 The farm is cash-only, and there's an ATM in the farm stand should you need it.

 7. Wickham's Fruit Farm – Cutchogue